College Entrance Loan Counseling

 - Graduate or professional students taking out Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans

-- Some colleges have their own alternative counseling
+- Some colleges have alternative counseling

 Only those who have not completed the counseling before need to participate.
 The website says it will take 20 to 30 minutes to complete.
-Students need their financial aid offer, breakdown of tuition and fees, college name, and a verified StudentAid.gov account.
+Students need their financial aid offer, a breakdown of tuition and fees, their college name, and a verified StudentAid.gov account.

 Understanding Your Loans

-Throughout the website, you find lots of handy diagrams and explanations.
+Throughout the website, you will find lots of handy diagrams and explanations.
 Loan and financial terminology can be confusing–even for adults.
 So, having students walk through this will help them understand how borrowing money works.

-In the demo, you can fill in anticipated loan figures, and learn more about repayment.
+In the demo, you can fill in anticipated loan figures and learn more about repayment.
 The demo reviews the following topics:

 - Estimating the cost of your education.